 In a dark room, five guests are fumbling along the walls trying to find a light switch or window.
-They’ve been led to believe this room is a luxurious home theater, but it’s so dark that it feels like nothing more than a lethal obstacle course, someone stubs their toe, another guest thinks they’ve found a window but can’t figure out how to operate the blinds.
+They’ve been led to believe this room is a luxurious custom home theater, but it’s so dark that it feels like nothing more than a lethal obstacle course, someone stubs their toe, another guest thinks they’ve found a window but can’t figure out how to operate the blinds.
 Probably not the experience most designers are going for, and yet, it’s a familiar picture.

 Lighting control is one of the most challenging aspects of home theater design and can cause even the most seasoned professional a mild headache.
-It’s easy to get sidetracked by fiber optic ceilings, vintage light fixtures and the intricacies of backlighting a screen, but functionality trumps design every single time.
+It’s easy to get sidetracked by fiber optic ceilings, vintage light fixtures, and the intricacies of backlighting a screen, but functionality trumps design every single time.
 It doesn’t matter how much was invested in the starlit ceiling if nobody can turn it on.

 Eliminate outside lighting